y0nil/kusto.blog/blog-posts/follower-cluster.md

 ### Selecting specific tables, external tables & materialized views

-*This functionality will be announced soon, and is currently available for select customers in preview mode (those who are interested can open a support ticket via the Azure portal for setting it up).*

 It is possible for a database attached as a follower to define that only a subset of the tables, external tables and/or materialized views will be available on the follower.

 This is useful for controlling who has access to which dataset on which resource, as well as controlling the costs.